bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 ..
 8) "onAfterStateSave":
     It is invoked after every saving of the state.
 Inside the method there is a flag denoting the full state (true) or partial changes of state (false) have(s) been saved

-When several tasks are set for an instance (the "parallelism" parameter is larger than 1), it can be important to exchange data between tasks at the exact moment.
-We suggest using shared memory for it, e.g. Hazelcast or any other.
+When running a module in parallel mode (the instance "parallelism" parameter is greater than 1), it can be important to exchange data between tasks at the exact moment.
+You should use shared memory for it, e.g. Hazelcast or any other.
 In this case, the following handlers are used for synchronizing the tasks' work:

 1) ``onEnter``: The system awaits for every task to finish the ``onWindow`` method and then the ``onEnter`` method of all tasks is invoked.